 The following selected statement of operations data for NeoStem for the years ended December 31, 2008 and 2007, and the selected balance sheet data at those dates, are derived from our consolidated financial statements and notes thereto audited by Holtz Rubenstein Reminick LLP, our independent registered public accounting firm.
-The following selected statement of operations data for CBH for the years ended December 31, 2008 and 2007, and the selected balance sheet data at those dates, are derived from CBH's consolidated financial statements and notes thereto audited by Moore Stephens Wurth Frazer & Torbet, LLP, CBH's independent registered public accounting firm.
+The following selected statement of operations data for CBH for the years ended December 31, 2008 and 2007, and the selected balance sheet data at those dates, are derived from CBH's consolidated financial statements and notes thereto audited by Frazer Frost, LLP (successor entity to Moore Stephens Wurth Frazer & Torbet, LLP), CBH's independent registered public accounting firm.